MILITARY CIRCLE IN BUCHAREST

 MILITARY CIRCLE AND UNIVERSITY AREA

 To remember Sarindar Monastery which rose on this land in the late 19th century, in 1964, in front of the Military Circle in Bucharest, the authorities will build Sarindar Fountain.
 The earthquake in 1977 almost destroyed the National Military Circle in Bucharest.
 It will be rebuilt between 1979 and 1984.
 It looks familiar to many visitors for it was built in French new-classical style with five levels for each frontage.
 From the restaurant terrace, you can enter the main restaurant and then in the Marble Hall, designed for special events.
-Next, you will enter the Moorish Hall.
-Gothic, Norwegian and Byzantine Halls are also part of the National Military Circle in Bucharest.
-The square in front of the building was called The Flag Square in 2000.

 SEE MILITARY CIRCLE AND THE AREA